John Roberts ducks the spotlight by skipping the second Trump impeachment trial - KION546

 The terms of the Constitution dictate that “When the President of the United States is impeached, the Chief Justice shall preside.”
 And last year at this time, the robed Roberts sat high on the Senate dais for the trial of then-President Trump.

-It was his constitutional duty, although at some turns Roberts made plain that it was not a pleasant one.
+It was clearly his constitutional duty, although at some turns Roberts made plain that he did not find it a pleasant one.
 This time, the jurist who oversees a court that forbids cameras, who bristles at breaches of decorum and who strives to project a neutral image, will avoid the public scrutiny and role of referee at what is an inherently political affair.

 Since the US House of Representatives impeached Trump on January 13, Roberts has declined multiple requests for comment on his responsibility, if any, for a trial after Trump left office on January 20.